 The LGBT movement in Singapore has come a long way.
 But no matter how far we’ve progressed, there seems to be a brick wall limiting how far more the movement can go.

 Pink Dot has been painting Hong Lim Park with the colours of Gay Pride every year since 2009.
 More people are coming out with the help of advocates and media platforms that share their stories, like Dear Straight People.
-However, though there are more visibility and conversations surrounding LGBT today, there’s still no real change.
+Despite the increase in visibility and conversations surrounding LGBT today, however, there’s still no real change.

 LGBT People Are Criminals?